Professional/Short course Applied Research Skills

 In this module, you will examine key topics including methodologies for research, how to design a research project, criticality in research, ethics, and how to share research effectively.

-You will also study a number of key research methods such as secondary and desk-based research, experimental approaches, questionnaires and surveys, content and discourse analysis, observations, interviews, and focus groups, as well as social media analytics and analysis.
+You will also study a number of key research methods such as questionnaires and surveys, observations, interviews, and focus groups.

 Core to the module will be teaching on the use of quantitative and qualitative data analysis techniques, as well as other potential impact indicators.